 Top tip

 Do not overcook the chicken.
 Use a meat thermometer to ensure the proper heating temperature is reached.
 Once it is reached, remove and dice or shred once it has cooled enough to do so.
+To save time, get a pre-cooked rotisserie chicken and shred it for convenience.

 There are approximately 300-400 calories in a chicken quinoa bowl per serving, depending on your toppings and serving size.